sosina14/sosina14/README.md

 Here are some of the technologies I work with:

 - Programming Languages: Python, JavaScript, Java, C++
-- Web Development: HTML, CSS, React, Node.js
+- Web Development: HTML, CSS, Django
 - Databases: MySQL
 - Tools: Git